-7. All ballots shall occur orally, unless the chairman deems a ballot in writing desirable of if one of the persons entitled to vote desires so before the ballot.
+7. All ballots shall occur orally, unless the chair deems a ballot in writing desirable of if one of the persons entitled to vote desires so before the ballot.

 A ballot in writing shall be done by means of unsigned and sealed ballots.

 The adoption of resolutions by acclamation is possible, unless a person entitled to vote desires a ballot by roll-call.